alexmatcov/infrastructure-security-tutorial/tutorial/step1/step1.md

 ## Viewing the Terraform Files

-The environment has been set up with three main Terraform files that you can explore in the editor or terminal:
+The environment has been set up with three main Terraform files that you can explore in the editor:
-- `main.tf` - Contains all resource definitions
+- `main.tf` - Contains all of the resource definitions listed above
-- `variables.tf` - Defines input variables
+- `variables.tf` - Defines the input variables
-- `outputs.tf` - Defines outputs after infrastructure is created
+- `outputs.tf` - Defines the outputs after infrastructure is created

 ## What Makes This Infrastructure Vulnerable?

-While this infrastructure might look functional, it contains multiple security misconfigurations that could expose your organization to serious risks:
+While this infrastructure might look functional, it contains multiple security misconfigurations that cause serious security risks.
+Here are a few of the common but serious security misconfigurations included in this project:

 - **Public Exposure**: Resources that should be private are accessible from the internet
 - **Missing Encryption**: Sensitive data stored without encryption